mitvis/saliency-cards/Grad-CAM/gradcam_saliency_card.md

 - *PyTorch Integration via Captum*: [Captum Grad-CAM](https://captum.ai/api/layer.html#gradcam)
 - *Keras Integration*: [Keras Grad-CAM Tutorial](https://keras.io/examples/vision/grad_cam/)

 **Example:** The Grad-CAM saliency map (right) on an [ImageNet](https://www.image-net.org/) image for the class `boxer` (left) using a [VGG-16](https://arxiv.org/pdf/1409.1556.pdf).
+This example is from: [Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization by Selvaraju et. al.](https://arxiv.org/pdf/1610.02391.pdf).

 <img src="gradcam_example.png" alt="Example of Grad-CAM on an image of a dog.
 The saliency is brightest in on the dog's face." width="400" />

 ### Determinism
-Grad-CAM is fully deterministic.
+Grad-CAM is deterministic.

 ### Hyperparameter Dependence
-Grad-CAM relies on two hyperparameters: the *interpolation method* and the *convolutional layer*.
+Grad-CAM relies on two hyperparameters: the `interpolation method` and the `convolutional layer`.
-* The interpolation method determines how to upsample the internal saliency map to the input feature dimensions.
-Standard upsampling methods apply.
+* The `interpolation method` upsamples the feature map into the input feature dimensions.
-* Gradients are propagated from the input to the convolutional layer.
-The last convolutional layer is typically used, but other layers can be used to understand earlier model behavior.
+* The `convolutional layer` determines which feature maps to use.
+Typically, the last convolutional layer is used, but other layers can be used to understand earlier model behavior.

 ### Model Agnosticism
-As a gradient-based method, Grad-CAM requires a differentiable model with access to the gradients.
-It also requires the model to have convolutional layers.
+Grad-CAM requires a differentiable model with convolutional layers and access to the gradients.

 ### Computational Efficiency
-Running Grad-CAM take ~1 second for a 224x224x3 dimensional [ImageNet](https://www.image-net.org/) image using a [ResNet50](https://arxiv.org/abs/1512.03385) model and one NVidia G100 GPU.
-It would take approximately 16.6 days to extract saliency maps across the entire ImageNet dataset using these settings.
+Computing Grad-CAM takes on the order of 1e-2 seconds using a the [Grad-CAM Captum implementation](https://captum.ai/api/layer.html#gradcam) on a 224x224x3 dimensional [ImageNet](https://www.image-net.org/) image, [ResNet50](https://arxiv.org/abs/1512.03385) model, and one NVidia G100 GPU.

 ### Semantic Directness
-Grad-CAM's output can be described as the positive attributions of the gradient-weighted feature maps from the last convolutional layer.
-It likely requires an understanding of convolutional models.
+Grad-CAM outputs the positive attributions of the gradient-weighted feature maps from an internal convolutional layer.
+Interpreting it correctly likely requires an understanding of convolutional models and model gradients.

 ## Sensitivity Testing